Eating low carbohydrate what threat that poses?

 2. If you do too much high-intensity exercise, you may momentarily black-out, fall and hurt yourself.
 See "Funny turns": What they aren't and what they might be.

 3. Some people seem to gradually go bat-shit crazy.
 See Can very-low-carb diets impair your mental faculties?
 Read the comments in https://www.facebook.com/TheFatEmperor/posts/1633434020253792.
 Do the behaviours of Ivor Cummins & Gearóid Ó Laoi seem normal to you?

 4. Insulin Resistance is bad, mmm-kay?
 See Lifestyle-induced metabolic inflexibility and accelerated ageing syndrome: insulin resistance, friend or foe?

-8. Permanently-high NEFAs (a.k.a.
+9. Permanently-high NEFAs (a.k.a.
 FFAs).
-See Lack of suppression of circulating free fatty acids and hypercholesterolemia during weight loss on a high-fat, low-carbohydrate diet.
-This raises the RR for Sudden Cardiac Death, and increases ectopic fat accumulation in the pancreas.
+See Lack of suppression of circulating free fatty acids and hypercholesterolemia during weight loss on a high-fat, very-low-carbohydrate diet.
+This raises the RR for Sudden Cardiac Death.

 10. Natural selection increases the incidence of a genetic defect in the Inuit which reduces ketosis, inferring that reduced ketosis is an evolutionary advantage.
 Watch Inuit genetics show us why evolution does not want us in constant ketosis.